fhiso/legacy-format/dates.md

 {.example}  "`INT @#DJULIAN@ 18 JUNE 1502 (Saturday before the Feast of the Nativity of St John the Baptist)`" is a valid *interpreted date*.
-In this case the *date phrase* does not mention the year; perhaps it was inferred from the context or stated elsewhere in the document.
+In this case the *date phrase* does not mention the year: perhaps it was inferred from its context or was stated elsewhere in the document.

 {.note}  An *interpreted date* might sometimes be of lower *reliability* than if the *date* were written without a *date phrase*, as the presence of a *data phrase* typically indicates some subtlety in interpreting the *date*.

+Being a *language-tagged string*, a *date phrase* has a *language tag* associated with it.
+This *language tag* is not embedded in the *date* but is provided externally by the serialisation format.

+{.note ...}  In [ELF Serialisation], the *language tag* is provided by a `LANG` tag, which *may* be a substructure of the `DATE` tag, failing which it *may* be a substructure of one of the superstructure of the `DATE` tag, failing which it *may* be in the ELF header.
+For example,

+    2 DATE INT 25 JAN 1840 (L'an mil huit cent quarante, le vingt-cinquième jour du mois de janvier) 3 LANG French
+{/}

+{.ednote}  Review the previous note once [ELF Serialisation] has been developed further.

 #### Date ranges                                          {#date-ranges}